Adore2113/MarsHSim/docs/dev_log.md

 ##      03/30/2026
-    ♡ starting by reviewing my code and I see some areas I need to fix b/c of the changes I made last night, starting with how my amine beds function
+    ♡ starting by reviewing my code and I see some areas I need to fix b/c of the changes I made last night, starting w. how my amine beds function

 ##      03/31/2026
-    ♡ updated solar array list to not be hard coded online but start with all of them being on standby status and added a function to manage what ones are online with a new function in power_system.py
+    ♡ updated solar array list to not be hard coded online but start w. all of them being on standby status and added a function to manage what ones are online w. a new function in power_system.py

 ##      04/03/2026
-    ♡ updated power_system.py and added a solar generation function and fixed the other no longer needed variables from the other files that had to do with solar power.
+    ♡ updated power_system.py and added a solar generation function and fixed the other no longer needed variables from the other files that had to do w. solar power.

     ♡ using 0.50kw of sunlight for every 1 square meter (m2) for now, b/c my research showed that Mars sunlight is btwn 0.4 - 0.6 kw / 1 m2 during daytime